gohugoio/hugo/content/en/content-management/multilingual.md

 In Hugo `v0.112.0` we consolidated all configuration options, and improved how the languages and their parameters are merged with the main configuration.
 But while testing this on Hugo sites out there, we received some error reports and reverted some of the changes in favor of deprecation warnings:

 1. `site.Language.Params` is deprecated.
 Use `site.Params` directly.
-1. Adding custom params to the top level language config is deprecated, add all of these below `[params]`, see `color` in the example below.
+1. Adding custom parameters to the top level language configuration is deprecated, add all of these below `[params]`, see `color` in the example below.

 ```toml
 title = "My blog"